Frequently Asked Questions

 Yes.
-Our Student Services department will provide assistance to those with an Individualized Education Plan (IEP), English Language Learners, and students who are significantly behind grade level.
+Our Student Services department provides assistance to those with an Individualized Education Plan (IEP), English Language Learners, and students who are significantly behind grade level.
 Seven Oaks practices an inclusion model.
-Classroom teachers and student services staff collaborate to ensure that students remain in the general classroom as much as possible with minimal modifications to the curriculum.
+Classroom teachers and student services staff collaborate to ensure that students remain in the general classroom as much as possible with minimal alterations to the curriculum.

 Does Seven Oaks admit students who are English Language Learners?

 Yes.
 Seven Oaks will provide English as a Second Language (ESL) support.
 However, we do not offer bilingual instruction.